What is a Forex Managed Account?

 You have made a decision that you want to invest into a forex managed account.

-There are literally hundreds providers to choose from, but which service do you opt for?
+There are literally hundreds of forex managed account providers to choose from, but which service do you opt for?
 I know how many there are hundreds because I am forever checking them out for business purposes, and to invest in.

-Of course you could choose the first company that offers you a great return.
+Of course you could choose the first provider that offers you a great return.
 I wouldn’t advise it though.

 First of all, you are going to have to conduct your due diligence.